Donald Trump’s Campaign Rally In Tulsa On Juneteenth Slammed As ‘Overt Racism’ By Texas Congressman

 — Michael Beschloss (@BeschlossDC) June 10, 2020

-Many others shared similar sentiments, and some even went so far as to as Green to get Congress to work towards removing President Trump from office before the 2020 presidential election in November.
-However, at least a few who replied were outraged that the congressman would blanketly call Trump and his supporters racist.
+Many others shared similar sentiments, and some even went so far as to as Green to get Congress to work toward removing Trump from office before the presidential election in November.
+However, at least a few who replied were outraged that the congressman would blanketly call the president and his supporters racist.

 “I live here and support @realDonaldTrump and how dare you call this man a racist AND his Republican supporters from Tulsa.
-You know nothing of us or our character!” wrote one offended Twitter user.
+You know nothing of us or our character!” commented one offended Twitter user.

 Others noted that a Republican wrote the Emancipation Proclamation, which made it fitting that the president, who is part of the GOP, decided to hold his rally in such a location on Juneteenth.
 Some replies also reminded Green that Democrats were the party that fought for slavery.
 However, others replied to tell people that the parties have switched platforms and ideologies over the decades.

 Finally, a few of those who responded brought up the coronavirus pandemic and how many areas throughout the United States were experiencing rising numbers of cases.
-They expressed their concerns about such a large gathering.
-They felt even more concerned since President Trump has not worn masks recently.
+They expressed their concerns about such a large gathering and felt even more concerned since Trump has not worn masks recently.

 The Inquisitr previously reported that many people slammed the campaign’s choice after its announcement on Wednesday.
 In early June 1921, Tulsa was the site of one of the worst race massacres in the United States’ history, and June 19 is when the last slaves in the country learned that they were free.